 The daily dosage of exercise or any type of yoga or workout helps to stabilize Dhatu Agni

 Getting enough sleep is important for your body because it gives liver sufficient time to clear the blood.
 According to Ayurveda, one must go to bed by 10 PM.
 According to Ayurveda, the liver time is said to be between 10 pm and 2 am.

 9. Avoid Drugs, Alcohol & Sugar

-Sugar, alcohol and drugs must be processed out of the blood by liver.
+Sugar, alcohol, and drugs must be processed out of the blood by the liver.
 If one makes sure that anything you put in or eat is free of pesticides as well as preservatives, one gets one step closer to make liver function easily.